jiashen-meow/jiashen-meow.github.io/_posts/2024-10-14-Time-Lapse-Photography-Holy-Grail-2.md

 #### **Intro**

-Well, I didn't think I would do a time lapse this soon.
-But I did it at home on Sept 26 again to try out the new settings summarized from last time.
-Again, I encountered some problems.
+I didn't expect to create a time lapse so soon!
+However, I decided to do one at home on September 26 to test the new settings I summarized from my previous experience.

 ---